benjipott/videojs-soundcloud/README.md

 How it works
 ============
 We create an iframe (with a soundcloud-embed URL) in the player-element and, using the soundcloud [Widget API](http://developers.soundcloud.com/docs/api/html5-widget] we initialize a widget that will give us the control methods, getters and setters we need.
+Once the iframe is created it is hidden!

 More in detail notes
 --------------------